sanemat/tachikoma/README.md

 $ bundle
 $ bundle exec tachikoma init
 ```
+### Write repository information

 1. Get GitHub OAuth2 token: See [Creating an OAuth token for command-line use](https://help.github.com/articles/creating-an-oauth-token-for-command-line-use)
-2. Add YAML of repository you want to build by Tachikoma: Copy `data/fenix-knight.yaml` then edit `url` and `type`. to clone URL of your repository.
-Change `type` to `shared`.
+2. Add YAML of repository you want to build by Tachikoma: Copy `data/bot-motoko-tachikoma.yaml` then edit `url` and `type`. to clone URL of your repository.
+Change `type` to `shared`, if you use shared repository model.
 3. Run below command in your shell:

 ```